TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/62 - 1 John/1 John 2/1 John 2.28.md

 ---

-And now, [my] little children, abide in him; that, if he shall be manifested, we may have boldness, and not be ashamed before him at his coming.
+Now, little children, remain in him, that when he appears, we may have boldness, and not be ashamed before him at his coming.